 In order for the nest to function under the radar while out in the open, they need people from most of these fields to have protection from all angles.
 Oddly enough, oftentimes these churches, dental offices, shelters, and other connections, are setup in strip malls.
 Another oddity is that many times there is a storage facility directly connected to these strip malls or very nearby.
 One can only speculate on what these might be used for.

 When you come across someone you are suspicious of being a hunter, dig into their family and friends, place of work, where they live, and what’s nearby.
-Search all social media sites for quick hits.
+Search all social media sites for quick hits, and run background checks for additional insight.
 Always go back in time to try to find when these people first met because oftentimes you will find bigger connections you may have missed.
 If red flags are going up, start creating a map, zoom in on nearby locations and start investigating those.
 Look into the local NGOs, politicians, churches, people, and so on.
 Creating a map creates a visual that allows you to see from a birds eye view.
 It’s amazing what you can find from this perspective.
 It’s also important to create a timeline as you go, because inevitably you will come across a date that stands out, and when you cross reference it to other events you were researching, you will find the connection.

 It’s important to note that many of these places, such as shelters and NGOs, have Board Members, and you will find that their Board Members and Directors often operate as Board Members of each other’s organizations.
 That’s when you know you are on the right path.
 Once you make this connection, look into their 990s (if available), and seek out the CEO, trustee, other board members that may have not been listed on their website, and of course study the money flowing in and out.
 If you have a Pacer account, you can dig into their past court records and see what pops.

 Always take caution and be sure that your computer is secure when hunting the hunters, as oftentimes there are individuals monitoring their sites.
-Search from mock accounts instead of your own, and use a Tor browser when necessary.
+Search from mock accounts instead of your own, and use VPN and a Tor browser when necessary.
 If you have someone you can absolutely trust in law enforcement, you may consider passing your findings on to them for investigation.
 Be careful with publicly doxing people, as different states have different rules when it comes to ousting individuals.
 Private citizens are protected by privacy laws and may sue for releasing their personal information online.
 If there is a story on MSM pertaining to an individual you are looking into, that is fair game, but always be careful about posting their addresses and phone numbers.
 Politicians and some public officials are generally fair game as well.